 The trails will be built in several phases, each phase focusing on trails in specific regions.
 As these regional trails are completed, they will be connected to each other to form the long-distance corridors.
 Ultimately, visitors will be able to walk these trails uninterrupted for hundreds of kilometers.

 Connecting Local Communities

-Completing the Transcaucasian Trail will require mapping the existing sections and coordinating improvements and maintenance, including clearing undergrowth and fallen trees, relocating eroded trails, building bridges and improving signage.
-As the trails are improved, new trails will be created to connect existing sections.
+Completing the Transcaucasian Trail will require mapping the existing sections and coordinating improvements and maintenance, including clearing undergrowth and fallen trees, relocating eroded trails, building bridges, and improving signage.
+Where no trail exists, it will also require designing and building new trails to connect existing sections.

 The final goal is to create a continuous uninterrupted trail that is fully marked and sustainably maintained, making the most spectacular areas of the Caucasus region accessible to all hikers.

 As an integral part of our trail building process, we are investing in local environmental leadership.
 We aim to create the skilled workforce needed to build and maintain a 3,000km hiking trail– as well to strengthen the sectors of trail development, land management, and outdoor recreation more broadly across the Caucasus.